-In the back yard I plant most of my flowers in pots so I can brighten up the patio.
-I love pots in all differen’t sizes and colors and I expecially love aged pots.
+In the back yard, I plant most of my flowers in pots so I can brighten up the patio.
+I love pots in all different sizes and colors and I especially love aged pots.
 Aging a terra cotta pot is one of the most simple things to do and it adds so much charm.

 How to age a terra cotta pots

-Grab whatever paint you have on hand, think creamy antique colors, a sponge and wax.
-The wax will protect against moisture and make the pots more durable.
+Grab whatever paint you have on hand, think creamy antique colors and white.

 You are left with a gorgeous pot that looks like it has been sitting around for years.